How to Use ISNUMBER & MATCH Function in Excel (2 Methods)

 Results found after using MATCH Function Within ISNUMBER Function

-• To start with, we used the MATCH function to find the relative position of the lookup value.
+• We use the MATCH function to find the relative position of the lookup value.

-• After that, we used the ISNUMBER function to check if the value is a number or not.
+• TWe use the ISNUMBER function to check if the value is a number or not.

-Additionally, we will use the IF function with MATCH and ISNUMBER functions to return a value you wish to have if the return value of ISNUMBER is True and another value for FALSE.
+Additionally, we can use the IF function with MATCH and ISNUMBER functions to return a value based on whether the result of ISNUMBER is true or false.
+Follow these steps:

-• In the beginning, insert the following formula in Cell C6.
+• In cell C6, insert the following formula:

 =IF(ISNUMBER(MATCH(E5,$B$5:$B$12,0)),"Passed","Failed")

-• Then, press Enter and drag down the Fill Handle tool for the rest of the cells.
+• Press Enter and drag down the Fill Handle tool for the rest of the cells.

 Applying IF function

-• Finally, you will get results as Passed or Failed in the adjacent cells of the names.
+• This will give you results as Passed or Failed in the adjacent cells next to the students’ names.

 Final Output

-• Firstly, we used the MATCH and ISNUMBER functions to find the value of Cell E5 in cell range B5:B12 and return TRUE if found otherwise return FALSE.
+• We use the MATCH and ISNUMBER functions to find the value of cell E5 in the cell range B5:B12 and return TRUE if found; otherwise, return FALSE.

 Practice Section